ChukwudiKeke/MyHW/README.md

-summarize total homicides by month of the year create a column for the month of the year change the month of the year to a numeric variable
+summarize total homicides by month of the year create a column for the month of the year change the month of the year to a numeric variable categorize the month of the year by winter and summer season